penguinite/onbox/README.md

 *Note:* Pothole and thus libpothole is very much a work-in-progress software project.
 Lots of implementation details are being figured out just now and are thus likely to change over time.
 In other words, this is pre-alpha or even *research* stage.

+*Note:* This is the `main` branch which should hopefully be stable enough for all of your server projects.
+The `staging` branch contains all the latest features and a slight risk at running unclean, insecure code.
+Pick your poison! (or choose a specific feature branch to test a feature out if you are a developer)

 ## What is Pothole?

 Pothole is a social media backend written in Nim, it's designed to be simple & fast.
-It has unique features such as allowing user-profiles to be written with custom HTML & CSS (Pothole's features can be embedded using a language we call [Potcode](https://codeberg.org/pothole/docs/src/branch/master/dev/POTCODE.md)), Pothole is more reminiscent of Tumblr in this sense since it allows you to fully customize your profile.
+It has unique features such as allowing user-profiles to be written with custom HTML & CSS (Pothole's features can be embedded using a language we call Potcode) Pothole is far more reminiscent of Tumblr in this sense since it allows you to fully customize your profile.

 Pothole federates to other servers using the ActivityPub protocol which means you can communicate to users on Mastodon, Akkoma, Misskey or whatever website that implements it.
 Pothole is also compatible with Mastodon's API interface, so your clients, frontends and bots should work with little to no changes.

 ## What is *this* then?

 This is libpothole, it basically contains all the nifty logic for storing, processing and handling data such as Users, Posts and generic Activities.
 The main pothole server relies on this as a dependency since this library is the brains of the operation and without it Pothole would simply not work.

+Think of it like a glass of water.
+Sure, you can drink the water without the glass but you would just make a mess unless you create your own cup (The water is the library and the cup/container is the server program)

 ## How do I use this library?